-In the hospitality industry, the event study approach has been used by many researchers.
+In the hospitality industry, the event-study approach has been used by many researchers.
 For example, Che Ahmat et al. (2023) applied it to test the impact of a minimum hospitality industry wage on the stock prices of hotel companies in Malaysia, finding that introducing or increasing a minimum wage led to a decline in stock values.
 Bloom and Jackson (2016) found a negative effect associated with changes in hotel company CEOs.
-Likewise, Dogru (2017) found that acquisition has a positive effect, its size depending on the financial constraints and organizational structure.
-Kim (2021) observed divergent impacts of announcements related to hotel mergers on both the offering bidder and the target.
-While Pandey et al. (2022) investigated the effects of the Russia-Ukraine war on global tourism stocks, revealing distinct effects across various markets.
+Likewise, Dogru (2017) found that acquisition has a positive effect, its size depending on the financial constraints and organizational structure involved.
+Kim (2021) observed divergent impacts on the offering bidder and on the target of announcements related to hotel mergers.
+In their investigation of the effects of the Russia–Ukraine war on global tourism stocks, Pandey et al. (2022) revealed distinct effects across various markets.

-Focusing specifically on Airbnb, Garcia-López et al. (2020) used several models, including the event study model, to test the effect of Airbnb on Barcelona’s housing and rental prices.
+Focusing specifically on Airbnb, Garcia-López et al. (2020) used several models, including the event-study model, to test the effect of Airbnb on Barcelona’s housing and rental prices.
 They found that since 2014, when Airbnb became an important factor in Barcelona, housing and rental prices increased in neighborhoods where Airbnb was present, unlike neighborhoods in which it was not.
 This result was also obtained by Bibler et al. (2022) in Chicago and San Francisco; however, they also found that growth in Airbnb listings helps the individual’s economic situation.
-Similarly, Gonçalves (2020) focused on the ban of Airbnb in Lisbon, Portugal, finding that there was a sharp increase in providers’ registration on Airbnb between the time the ban was announced and its implementation, and that housing buyers liked the option of being able to participate in the Airbnb market.
+Similarly, Gonçalves (2020) focused on the ban on Airbnb in Lisbon, Portugal, finding that there was a sharp increase in providers’ registration on Airbnb between the time the ban was announced and its implementation, and that housing buyers liked the option of being able to participate in the Airbnb market.

-Studying the effect on funding on Airbnb and hotels at different business stages, Bianco et al. (2022a) found that the startup phase for traditional hotels had a negative effect on stock markets, while Airbnb at a similar stage had a positive effect.
+Studying the effect on funding on Airbnb and hotels at different business stages, Bianco et al. (2022a) found that the startup phase for traditional hotels had a negative effect on stock markets, while Airbnb at a similar stage experienced a positive effect.
 Examining the connection between Airbnb and hotel companies, Bianco et al. (2022b) used a sample of publicly traded hotel management companies and hotel real estate investment trusts in the United States before and after Airbnb was recognized as a competitor (2013–2014).
-Using the event study methodology, they found that after 2014, new products or services offered by Airbnb had a negative effect on markets.
-Focusing on this connection but extending it to Airbnb throughout the world, Teitler-Regev and Tavor (2023) tested how announcements on the Airbnb website affected stock values of hotel companies, finding a negative connection.
+Using the event-study methodology, they found that after 2014, new products or services offered by Airbnb had a negative effect on markets.
+Focusing on this connection but extending it to Airbnb worldwide, Teitler-Regev and Tavor (2023) tested how announcements on the Airbnb website affected stock values of hotel companies, finding a negative connection.
 In addition, they found that positive Airbnb announcements led to a decline in stock values, while announcements regarding families had a longer-term effect.

-Numerous studies (e.g., Bianco et al. 2022b; Kim, 2021; Teitler-Regev & Tavor, 2023) have supported the conclusion that negative events, such as cyber-attacks (Arcuri, 2020), terrorist attacks (Markoulis & Neofytou, 2019), political uncertainties (Das et al., 2020), and COVID-19 (Clark et al., 2021; Sharma & Nicolau, 2020; Shin et al., 2021), have a negative effect on markets.
+Numerous studies (e.g., Bianco et al., 2022b; Kim, 2021; Teitler-Regev & Tavor, 2023) have supported the conclusion that negative events, such as cyber-attacks (Arcuri, 2020), terrorist attacks (Markoulis & Neofytou, 2019), political uncertainties (Das et al., 2020), and COVID-19 (Clark et al., 2021; Sharma & Nicolau, 2020; Shin et al., 2021) have a negative effect on markets.

-Moreover, the inclusion of location information in announcements may yield varied effects on hotel stock prices.
-For instance, Viljoen (2016) investigated the impact of news announcements on stocks with dual listings, revealing that these announcements not only influenced stocks within the specific market but also had a spillover effect on the broader market.
-Another study by Kumari et al. (2023), examining the effects of the Russia-Ukraine war, demonstrated that companies situated in distant regions such as Asia and America remained unaffected, whereas those in proximity to the event, such as Europe, the Middle East, and Africa, experienced significant impacts.
+Moreover, the inclusion of location information in announcements may result in varied effects on hotel stock prices.
+For example, Viljoen (2016) investigated the impact of news announcements on stocks with dual listings, revealing that these announcements not only influenced stocks within the specific market but also had a spillover effect on the broader market.
+Another study by Kumari et al. (2023), examining the effects of the Russia–Ukraine war, demonstrated that companies situated in distant regions such as Asia and America remained unaffected, whereas those in proximity to the event, such as Europe, the Middle East, and Africa, experienced significant impacts.